rekalogika/domain-event-src/packages/domain-event/README.md

 ```

 **Note**: In the event of an uncaught error, the framework will automatically
-clear undispatched events using the `kernel.exception` event, so in such cases,
+clear undispatched events using the `kernel.exception` and `console.error`
-you don't have to handle that manually.
-But if you catch an exception that
+events, so in such cases, you don't have to handle that manually.
+But if you
-previously caused pending events not to be dispatched, you need to manually
+catch an exception that previously caused pending events not to be dispatched,
-clear the events.
+you need to manually clear the events.

 ## Immediate Dispatcher Installation

 Immediate event dispatcher works by installing the event dispatcher to a static
 variable.
 This installation happens on several opportunities:

-* In `kernel.request` event.
+* In these events: `kernel.request` and `console.command`.
-* When `ManagerRegistry` is initialized.
+* During the initialization of `ManagerRegistry`.
-* When an `EntityManagerInterface` is initialized.
+* During the initialization of an `EntityManagerInterface`.

 When any of these don't occur, there is no opportunity to install the event
 dispatcher.
 This usually happens only in isolated unit tests.
 To fix the